vasusomani/project-cloudbite/README.md

 This project is a backend system for a modern food ordering application, developed as a major component for the BCSE408L Cloud Computing course.
 It demonstrates a sophisticated, event-driven architecture using multiple microservices that communicate asynchronously.

-The core of the project is a stateful `Order Service` that persists data in a PostgreSQL database.
-Instead of direct, blocking communication, services are decoupled using a RabbitMQ message broker, making the system resilient, scalable, and reflective of modern cloud-native design patterns.
+The application is containerized using **Docker** and deployed to a local **Kubernetes (Minikube)** cluster.
+The deployment process is fully automated via a **CI/CD pipeline built in Node-RED**, showcasing a complete workflow from deployment to verification.
+The system's architecture is designed to be resilient and scalable, leveraging a **PostgreSQL** database for stateful persistence and a **RabbitMQ** message broker for decoupled, asynchronous communication.

 ## Architecture

 The system follows an event-driven, microservice-based architecture.
 A client request triggers a series of synchronous pre-checks followed by a cascading chain of asynchronous events managed by RabbitMQ.
-The `Order Service` acts as the central orchestrator and source of truth, updating its state in the PostgreSQL database as it receives events from other services.
+The containerized `Order Service` is deployed on Kubernetes, while the `docker-compose` stack provides the necessary backing services (database and message broker).